Analysis: Greeks not alone in bank savings exodus

 Deposits shifted around Europe dramatically last year, analysis of data from more than 120 listed European banks show.

-Other banks to see big inflows included Barclays (BARC.L), Germany’s Deutsche Bank (DBKGn.DE), Switzerland’s Credit Suisse CSGN.VX and UBS UBSN.VX and Russia’s Sberbank (SBER.MM) and VTB (VTBR.MM).
+Other banks to see big inflows included Barclays, Germany’s Deutsche Bank, Switzerland’s Credit Suisse and UBS and Russia’s Sberbank and VTB.

-Graphic by Scott Barber; Additional reporting by Alexandre Boksenbaum-Granier in Paris, Stephen Grey in Athens and Sinead Cruise in London; Editing by Simon Robinson and Alexander Smith
+Graphic by Scott Barber; Additional reporting by Alexandre Boksenbaum-Granier in Paris, Stephen Grey in Athens and Sinead Cruise in London; Editing by Alexander Smith and Matthew Tostevin

-Note: (This story is corrected to say that BNP Paribas retail deposits rose during the period and adds Credit Agricole’s overall customer deposit figure)